Uttampatel1/Fashion-Product-Recommendations/README.md

 # Fashion Cloth Recommendations 👗👔

 Welcome to the Fashion Cloth Recommendations project!
-This application helps you discover stylish outfit ideas based on your preferences.
+This application helps you discover stylish outfit ideas based on your preferences and given image.
 Whether you're looking for everyday wear, special occasions, or just want to experiment with your style, this app has got you covered. 💃🕺

 ## Getting Started 🚀